IHS Campus Parking Rules and Regulations

 Hours: 24 Hours

-Parking Available: General and Visitor
+Parking Available: Faculty, employee, students and visitors

 Definitions of Lot Descriptions